50 Years of Architecture and Design

 Today, SGPA numbers 60+ people across two offices in San Diego and San Francisco.
 Our founders could never have imagined the videoconferencing and collaborative technologies that allow us to function as one team across time and distance.
 So we can’t possibly imagine where technology will take us over the next few decades.

 What we do know is that marketplaces will continue to change, especially as densification and mixed-use become more viable and desirable.
 We will rise to meet these changes by keeping our focus on what’s important: creating places that enrich daily life.

 SGPA by the decades

-What began as a retail-focused firm has grown into a mixed-use practice focused on retail, education, wellness, and housing.
+What began as a retail-focused firm has grown into a mixed-use practice focused on retail, education, senior living, wellness, and residential.